 \section{Introduction}

 Machine learning starts with data.
-The most widespread conception of data defines them as atomic facts, perfectly describing some reality of interest \citep{poovey1998history}.
+The most widespread conception of data defines it as atomic facts, perfectly describing some reality of interest \citep{poovey1998history}.
 In learning theories, this is reflected by the often-used assumption that training and test data are drawn identically and independently from some fixed probability distribution.
-The goal of learning then construed as identifying and synthesizing patterns based on the knowledge, or information, embedded in these data.
-In practice, however, corruption regularly occurs in data collection.
-This creates a mismatch between training and test distributions, forcing us to learn from imperfect facts.
+The goal of learning is then understood as identifying and synthesizing patterns embedded in these data.
+In the field of machine learning, considerable attention has been devoted by engineers and researchers to the task of designing suitable loss functions or model architectures; however, less effort has been put into data, given that they are often not responsible for collecting them but rather for processing them \citep{sambasivan2021everyone}.
+In practice, corruption regularly occurs in data collection, creating a mismatch between training and test distributions and forcing models to learn from imperfect facts.

 We should thus doubt the view of data as static facts, and consider them as a dynamic element of a learning task \citep{Williamson2020Process}.
 In addition to the traditional emphasis on prediction models and loss functions in machine learning, one may focus on the data dynamic itself, so as to understand how different processes may have led us to the observation of certain data, and furthermore, how they subsequently impact the learning process.
 While the necessity of investigating this topic is recognized both at a practical \citep{world2018prevent,malinin2021shifts, koh2021wilds} and a theoretical \citep{meng2021enhancing, rostamzadeh2021thinking} level, no standardized way to model and analyze the dynamic generative process of data has been so far created.